Kebab: Etymology

 The word kebab has ancient origins.
 It was popularized in the West by Turks to refer to a range of grilled and broiled meat, which may be cooked on skewers, including stews, meatballs, and many other forms.

-The word kebab likely came to English in the late 17th century from كَبَاب kabāb, partly via Urdu, Persian, and kebap Turkish, according to the Oxford dictionary.
-The Turkish Language Association states the same, that it is from كَبَاب kabāb, while according to linguist Sevan Nişanyan, the Turkish word kebap is also derived from the Persian word kabāb, meaning roasted meat.
+The word kebab likely came to English in the late 17th century from كَبَاب kabāb, partly via kabāb (कबाब / کباب) Hindi-Urdu and Persian, as well as kebap Turkish.
+The Turkish Language Association also states that it is from كَبَاب kabāb, while according to linguist Sevan Nişanyan, the Turkish word kebap is also derived from the Persian word kabāb, meaning roasted meat.
 It appears in Turkish texts as early as the 14th century, in Kyssa-i Yusuf (lit. 'the story of Joseph'), though still in the Persian form.
 Nişanyan states that the word has the equivalent meaning of 'frying, burning' with kabābu in the old Akkadian language, and kbabā כבבא in Aramaic.
 In contrast, food historian Gil Marks says that the medieval Arabic and Turkish terms were adopted from the Persian kabab, which probably derived from the Aramaic.

 The American Heritage Dictionary also gives a probable East Semitic root origin with the meaning of 'burn', 'char', or 'roast', from the Aramaic and Akkadian.
 The Babylonian Talmud instructs that Temple offerings not be kabbaba (burned).
 These words point to an origin in the prehistoric Proto-Afroasiatic language: *kab-, to burn or roast.

 History

 While the word kebab or shish kebab may sometimes be used in English as a culinary term that refers to any type of small chunks of meat cooked on a skewer, kebab is mainly associated with a diversity of meat dishes that originated in Persia and Anatolia.

 In Ibn Sayyar al-Warraq's 10th-century Baghdadi cookbook Kitab al-Tabikh (كتاب الطبيخ), a compendium of much of the legacy of Mesopotamian, Persian, and Arab cuisines, there are descriptions of kabāb as cut-up meat, either fried in a pan or grilled over a fire.
+In the 14th-century Arabic dictionary Lisdan al-'Arab, kabab is defined as tabahajah (a Persian word from tabah), which contains pieces of fried meat cooked in some liquid.

 This cuisine has spread around the world, in parallel with Muslim influence.
 According to Ibn Battuta, a Maghrebi traveller, kebab was served in the royal houses during the Delhi Sultanate (1206–1526), and even commoners would enjoy it for breakfast with naan.
-Kebab dishes have been adopted and integrated with local cooking styles and innovations, from the now-ubiquitous doner kebab fast food, to the many variations of shish kebab, such as the satays of Southeast Asia.
+Kebab dishes have been adopted and integrated with local cooking styles and innovations, from the now-ubiquitous doner kebab fast food to the many variations of shish kebab, such as the satays of Southeast Asia.